fribbels/Fribbels-Epic-7-Optimizer/README.md

   - Use the Duplicates filter on the Gear screen to find and fix your duplicate gear.
 Alternatively Overwrite/Merge your gear data to start over.
 Be careful when using the Append option, because that can result in duplicate gear being added.
 Most of the time you'll want to use Merge.

 * Drop by the Discord server for help debugging other issues: https://discord.gg/rDmB4Un7qg

+## Contributing to the project

+If you want to contribute, come by the discord server to have a chat about what you want to do.
+There's a huge list of todo items and I'm happy to have people add to the code.

+We also have an ongoing translation project to translate the optimizer into various languages.

+To run the code locally,

 ## Contact me